ecological landscape design

 For flourishing human habitats

-How do you want to live — and what kind of landscape might support that life?
+How do you most want to live — and what kind of landscape might support that life?

 My work is guided by a simple intention: to bring people and place into flourishing relationship, creating environments where both human and more-than-human life can thrive.